Support the restoration of Stockdale Cope’s Naval Officers of World War I

 We have reached our £20,000 target to repair this artwork.

-The Gallery’s present display returns this important painting to public view for the first time in many decades to commemorate the 100th anniversary of the start of the Great War.
+The Gallery’s display in 2014 returned this important painting to public view for the first time in many decades to commemorate the 100th anniversary of the start of the Great War.

 Naval Officers of World War I had not been seen for several decades because its poor condition made it unfit for display.
 Over the years the canvas had slackened, there was damage to the paint surface and the entire surface needed cleaning.
 The original gilded frame also required restoration.
 Conservation of the painting and frame was time-consuming and costly, but without this essential treatment one of the Gallery’s grandest group portraits would have remained hidden from view.